 Bottom image: Portrait of Rev. Bruce D. Martin, pastor of the Church of the Servant.

-Rev. Martin, with a small group of Mennonite Christians, responded to the poverty statistics in the 1980 U.S. Census, and relocated from Indiana to create a community church on Munjoy Hill, and teen drop-in center and social outreach called The Root Cellar.
-The Root Cellar outgrew the congregation, and eventually the Church of the Servant disbanded.
+Rev. Martin, with a small group of Mennonite Christians, responded to the poverty statistics in the 1980 U.S. Census, and relocated from Indiana to create a community church on Munjoy Hill (in 1983), and teen drop-in center and social outreach called The Root Cellar.
+The Root Cellar outgrew the congregation, and eventually the Church of the Servant disbanded (in 1997).
 The congregants made The Root Cellar into a nondenominational social outreach and youth activities center, later moving to a storefront at 94 Washington Avenue (expanded and rebuilt in 2001).